conll/reference-coreference-scorers/README.txt

    with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.

-  Modified in 2013 for v1.07 by Sebastian Martschat,
-    sebastian.martschat <at> h-its.org